 If the shamayim includes everything in the sky, this includes the sun, moon, and the stars.
 Someone might argue that these objects are described in verses 14 through 19, but notice that the word used in these verses is making (asah) not creating (bara).
 The objects were created in verse 1, the light reached the earth from these objects in verse 3, but you could not establish “signs, seasons, days and years” until verses 14 through 19.

 Strong’s Concordance confirms Clayton’s explanations of the Hebrew termsbara and asah. [[Note: To read “God’s Revelation in His Rocks and in His Word” in its entirety, go to Clayton’s web site www.doesgodexist.org.]

-Several of the explanations that this article has presented provide a satisfactory response as to whether or not there could have been light without the existence of the sun and/or the other stars.
+Several of the explanations that this article has briefly discussed provide reasonable responses as to how there could have been light without the existence of the sun and/or the other stars.
 Therefore, there is sufficient reason to believe that the sequence of creation recorded in Genesis is accurate, which provides additional support for the belief that the Bible is the inerrant Word of God.
 [For additional reasons to believe that the Bible is inerrant, click on “Is the Bible Reliable?”]